-This pretty in pink rosé spritz is the perfect refreshing, light taste of summer.
-Packed with pink gin and Chambord then topped with rosé prosecco and pink lemonade, it makes a fab party cocktail that’s easy to scale up.
+This pretty in pink rosé spritz is a gorgeously refreshing cocktail, fabulous for hosting.
+Packed with pink gin and Chambord, then topped with rosé prosecco and pink lemonade, it makes a fab party cocktail that’s easy to scale up.
+Make them even MORE special and serve them with a gorgeous strawberry rosé ice cube!

 Pink Barbie spritz in a glass coupe, with another glass in the background.